jedoub/CANsetup/README.md

 * Install the CANLIB SDK found on the Kvaser Website.
 I have version 5.27 of the Kvaser SDK.
 *
 * In the Documentation Folder of the SDK the user will find the CANlib API methods for dotNet and C#.
-* Their are hyper-links to rather trivial examples, and several are pure C-code.
+* There are hyper-links in the SDK to rather trivial examples, and several are pure C-code.
-* The examples, demonstrate the use of the methods in the library.
+* The examples, demonstrate how the methods in the library are used.
 *
 * I hope this code will help jump start your CAN application.
 *